Upskilling Tips for Children’s Publishing

 In Conversation with Emma Quick, Senior Marketing Manager at Bonnier Books

 Tell us about your journey into publishing and, specifically, children’s publishing.

 I studied English Literature and French at university.
 I never considered publishing an option because I desperately didn’t want to move to London.
 The thought of moving away from my friends and family to a big city where I barely knew anyone was completely overwhelming.
 It still surprises me how London-centric publishing is.

 Having spent a while in an admin job at a local record label (which gave me some brilliant office experience), I convinced myself to *try* to get a publishing job – not realising how difficult and competitive it was!
 I eventually took an under-paid marketing role at a small literary magazine in London, getting a second job to support myself.
 The role was marketing at a small company where I did a bit of everything including editorial, sales and PR.
 It was a steep learning curve but I learned a lot.
 From there, I moved into a children’s-focused role at Pan Macmillan.

 What advice would you give to those interested in pursuing a career in children’s publishing?

 Read some modern children’s books (and not just YA)!
-There’s more to the children’s reading space than Harry Potter and Roald Dahl, and some extremely talented authors who handle tricky subjects with care, humour and heart.
+There’s more to the children’s reading space than Roald Dahl, and some extremely talented authors who handle tricky subjects with care, humour and heart.
 Try to research trends around children’s spaces too – what are kids interested in right now?
 Where are they spending their time?
 What values do they care about?